AsheAvenue/Copenhagen/README.md

 ##Finally...

 © 2013 Ashe Avenue.
-Created by <a href="http://twitter.com/timboisvert">Tim Boisvert</a> and Heath Beckett.
+Created by <a href="http://twitter.com/timboisvert">Tim Boisvert</a>.
 <br />
 Copenhagen is released under the <a href="http://opensource.org/licenses/MIT">MIT license</a>.